 Both our organic and conventional cows for milk have access to grazing in season.
 Mobility scoring is used to identify health and welfare problems within the herd using a recognised dairy industry standard.
-The scoring system is explained below with 0 being the best and 3 being room for improvement:
+The scoring system is explained below with 0 being the best and 3 being poor.